Overview

 Reranking

 The reranker uses an LLM to score and reorder search results by relevance.
-Any LLM provider and model can be used -- the model should support structured output.
+Any synced chat model can be used.
+In practice, the model should support structured output.

 Connectors